 The turnaround at Ocean has been ongoing ever since.

 Last month, Ocean ranked second in Atlantic City casino win.
-That revenue of $23.6 million was actually an increase of 23.1% as compared to July 2019.
+That revenue of $23.6 million was an increase of 23.1% compared to July 2019.

-What’s remarkable about that increase is that last summer, the casino was running at full capacity with no mask mandate, temperature checks, and indoor dining prohibitions.
-This year, Atlantic City casinos face a myriad of COVID-19 restrictions.
+What’s remarkable about that increase is that last summer, the casino was running at full capacity with no mask mandate, temperature checks or indoor dining prohibitions.
+This year, Atlantic City casinos face myriad COVID-19 restrictions.